pytorch/serve/examples/large_models/tp_llama/REAME.md

 # Loading large Huggingface models with constrained resources using accelerate

 This document briefs on serving the [Llama 2](https://huggingface.co/meta-llama) as presented in the original [Llama repo](https://github.com/facebookresearch/llama/tree/main) using PyTorch(PT) Tensor Parallel (TP) APIs, which under the hood make use of DTensors.
-It basically, take a sharding plan for linear layers in MLP and Attention blocks of Llama2 model and just simply wrap the model given the sharding plan.
-In the following, we show the steps how to serve the Llama2 7-70B  model with Torchserve.
+It basically, takes a sharding plan for linear layers in MLP and Attention blocks of Llama2 model and make a TP model distributed over multiple GPUs.
+In the following, we show the steps how to use this and serve the Llama2 7-70B model with Torchserve.

-Here we convert the Meta Llama model, which is based on Fairscale TP layers to PT distributed compliant checkpoints and use PT TP (DTensor) API to run the Distributed inference.
+Here we convert the Meta Llama2 model, which is based on Fairscale TP layers to PT distributed compliant checkpoints and use PT TP (DTensor) API to run the Distributed inference.

 **Note** The following has been tested on A100 GPUs with 40 GB memory so far.